amp-pd/amp-pd-workflows/rna/rna-alignment/README.md

 The STAR index is packaged as a gzipped TAR file as WDL draft-2 does not support the WDL `Directory` type.
 The STAR index was created with the following steps:

-1- Download the GENCODE v29 FASTA and file from:
+1- Download the GENCODE v29 FASTA and gtf file from:

  ```
 ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_29/GRCh38.primary_assembly.genome.fa.gz